So you want to buy a classic BMW motorcycle? Here are a few things you may find helpful.

 • I generally don’t see these coming in as beat -up as the dual shock bikes.
 Condition is usually better than average across the range so it all comes down to mileage and price.
 Even then, these bikes seem to rack up the miles effortlessly so don’t let that be a detractor if the condition is otherwise good to excellent and the price is right.

 • Circlips: I’ll say it quietly….this is nearly a myth.
 100% internet paranoia with some other much smaller percent of it actually being an issue to worry much about.
 Sure, I add circlips when they are missing, but NOT having one is NOT an issue to freak out over.
 Improper maintenance is the issue and if these gearboxes were getting maintained on schedule they wouldn’t blow up in the first place.
 And…they don’t generally blow up.
 I have done literally hundreds of gearboxes, many of them did not have circlips and only one had the catastrophic failure that everyone worries about.
 It failed because it had done three times the mileage it should have before rebuild, not because the circlip was missing.
 Use this fear to negotiate a lower price if you like, but don’t let it cause you any actual worry.
 Worry about proper maintenance instead.
 I wouldn’t walk away from a purchase if the circlip situation was unknown.
-It is easy enough to fix.
+It is easy enough to fix, and the gearbox is probably overdue for service anyway.

 • Paralevers: These were badly designed.
 Everyone knows it.
 But they do work great in terms of handling.
 The pivot bearings need constant monitoring and the splined driveshafts need to be checked often.
 The final drives themselves are okay but the crown bearings tend to fail earlier than the monolever and dual shock versions.
 The theme, again, is maintenance: has it been done and are you willing to take on the responsibility once you own the bike?
 If not, get a monolever.